KishoreVB70/escrowNFT-Decade/README.md

 brownie run scripts/main.py --network celo-mainnet
 ```

-result if the deployment is successful
+This should be displayed if the deployment is successful
 ![brownie run](images/4.png)

 ## **Step 5:** Integration with frontend